harperd/machine-learning/README.md

 ![](https://jupyter.org/assets/nav_logo.svg)

 As I study a topic I will create a notebook to apply concepts.
-Below are various notebooks on some of the topsic above.
+Below are various notebooks on some of the topics above.

 * [Univariate Linear Regression](notebooks/univariate-linear-regression.ipynb)
 * [Multivariate Linear Regression](notebooks/multivariate-linear-regression.ipynb)